United States of America

 What to see in Michigan

-Michigan regularly graces lists of the Top 10 US states for tourists, attracting something like 7.5 million visitors annually, and is well-loved by both American holidaymakers and foreign travellers.
-The primary appeal of the state is its wealth of lakes which make it a playground for boaters, fishermen and watersports enthusiasts of all kinds.
+Michigan regularly graces lists of the Top US states for tourists, attracting around 7.5 million visitors annually, and is well-loved by both American holidaymakers and foreign travellers.
+The primary appeal of the state is its wealth of lakes which make it a playground for boaters, fishermen, and watersports enthusiasts of all kinds.
 The state is actually said to have more beaches than the entire Atlantic Coast of the US.
 Michigan is also blessed with swathes of pristine forests, often traversed by nature trails, and boasts some fascinating pioneer history for cultural sightseeing.